 What role does my school play in obtaining student loans?

-Your school’s financial aid office is involved in the allocation and disbursement of grant and scholarship aid.
+Your school’s financial aid office is involved in the allocation and disbursement of financial aid.

-Additionally, the financial aid office can consult on private student loans to see if they have any lenders who offer special rates to students.
+Additionally, the financial aid office can consult on private student loans or other payment options.
 You may also consult a local credit union or bank to discuss private student loan options.